Oleanna (song): In English

 Theodore C. Blegen included the song in his 1936 book Norwegian Emigrant Songs and Ballads, which had the original lyrics, a literal translation by Martin B. Ruud and musical notation.
 Eight years later, Blegen himself wrote a singable translation consisting of 22 verses.
-Folksinger Pete Seeger learned Oleanna from Blegen's book and in 1955 wrote a six-verse translation that was later published in Sing Out! magazine.
+Folksinger Pete Seeger learned Oleanna from Blegen's book; in 1955 wrote a six-verse translation that was later published in Sing Out! magazine.

-In 1960 Theodore Bikel and Alan Lomax each published versions of Oleanna that drew on Seeger's translation, Meidell's original lyrics and their own imaginations.
-Jerry Silverman translated 19 of the 22 verses in 1992.
+In 1960 Theodore Bikel and Alan Lomax each published versions of Oleanna that drew on Seeger's translation, Ditmar Meidell's original lyrics, and their own imaginations.

 Seeger recorded Oleanna twice for Folkways Records.
 Among those who also covered his translation were Theodore Bikel, Joe Glazer and the Gateway Singers.
+The Kingston Trio would release a version of the song, however it had lyrics unrelated to Meidell's original text.

+Jerry Silverman translated 19 of the 22 verses in 1992.

-The Kingston Trio, however, released a version with lyrics unrelated to Meidell's original text.
-English and Norwegian recordings of the song can be found at video-sharing websites, online retailers and digital download services.
+English and Norwegian recordings of the song "Oleanna" can be found online.